OSHE-Github/Privasee/README.md

 The circuit below implements this detection mechanism.
 An IR sensor (photodiode or phototransistor) converts incoming infrared light into an electrical signal.
 This signal is then conditioned and amplified so it can be evaluated against a threshold.\

 When the detected signal exceeds this threshold:
-  -The circuit switches states
+  - The circuit switches states
-  -A control response is triggered
+  - A control response is triggered
-  -A buzzer is activated to indicate detection
+  - A buzzer is activated to indicate detection

 This design allows the system to reliably detect IR pulses and convert them into a clear, real-time output signal.
 When integrated with a larger control loop, it can be used as an input for more complex sensing or decision-making systems.